Castle Hotel Macroom

 About The Hotel

 We spend a lot of time travelling around Ireland and are always on the lookout for interesting places to stay and eat.
 Very frequently we travel from Cork over to Kerry and I really like that drive that takes you into the lush rugid rocky region of North West Cork.
 The market towns in the area are fascinating, Kanturk, and Macroom.
 Macroom is a town of extraordinary history, one of the earliest towns where milling was carried out, with lots to do and investigate in the local area.
-The town is dominated by Macroom Castle walls and grounds with old stone arches and guns providing a rich historic backdrop to the town.
-It was built in the time of King John and later occupied by the MacCarthy family who reigned supreme in the area.
+The town is dominated by Macroom Castle walls and grounds with old stone arches and guns providing a rich historic backdrop to the town It was built in the time of King John and later occupied by the MacCarthy family who reigned supreme in the area.

 I have a great regard and love for family run hotels that have been of service to their community and area for generations.
 We see so much of this Abroad in France and Italy but we have just as many wonderful such establishments here in Ireland.
-One of these is the Castle Hotel Macroom which has been in the same family now for 60 years and is owned and run by brothers, Don and Gerard Buckley.
+One of these is the Castle Hotel Macroom which has been in the same family now for 60 years plus and is owned and run by brothers, Don and Gerard Buckley.

 The Castle Hotel has buckets of atmosphere and charm and a lovely friendly staff who are welcoming and warm.
-It is a 4 Star Hotel since 2007 with all modern facilites and very comfortable accommodation.
-The bedrooms have all been refurbished in the contemporary style of today with King sized beds, Plasma screens and whirlpool baths.
+It is a 4 Star Hotel with all modern facilites and very comfortable accommodation.
+The bedrooms are in the contemporary style of today with King sized beds, Plasma screens and whirlpool baths.
 Much use too has been made of lovely rich fabrics and drapes and you will sleep here in comfort and style.
 Some of the rooms have Queen sized beds with an extra single bed, which can be very handy.
 They also have interconnecting and family rooms available.
 If you want to push out the boat they also have two suites.
 Not only that but if you want to bring Fido – the dog – not the husband – he will receive a welcome doggie bag with a toy, a treat and clean up bags.
 In room he will have his own food and water bowls with fresh mineral water no less!!

 Get this for posh poodle – there are Pet Concierge Services available nearby including a dog walking and grooming service!
 Great!
 I love to see owners being able to travel with their pets as they do so much in France.